For more information:

 Get Adobe Acrobat Reader for pdf format handouts.

 Learn how to use EndNote to search and download citations from PubMed, I-Share, and Web of Science.
 In addition the class will cover importing citations from databases, producing bibliographies and using the EndNote plugin in Word while writing papers.

-This class covers creating a SIUSM EndNote Web account, adding references in a variety of ways, organizing and sharing citation folders, and formatting a manuscript with EndNote Web for publication.
+This class covers creating a SIUSM Web of Science account for accessing EndNote Online, adding references in a variety of ways, organizing and sharing citation folders, and formatting a manuscript with EndNote Online for publication.